kodeeo/klub-league-documentation/docs/team_player.md

 ![player profile](/screenshots/player_profile.png)

 - Manager can request for transfer of a player which player is not in his own team.
-  After player transfer request sent an emails get manger A and manager B both means in which manager request to which manager for player transfer that is described in that mail.
+  After player transfer request an email will sent to both manager, means which manager request to which manager for player transfer that is described in that mail.

 ![player list](/screenshots/manager_player_list.png)